Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/docs/_pages/contribute.md

 ---
-title: "Contributor guidelines"
+title: "Contributor guide"
 permalink: /contribute/
 excerpt: "What are the guidelines to follow if you are interested in contributing?"
 ---

-# Contributor guide

-Welcome to your community!
+Welcome to the Open Ophthalmoscope community!
 We are glad that you are here to contribute to our project.
-You can start to contribute to our project by following these guidelines.
+Here you can find a quick overview of the guidelines that you should follow for contributing to this project.

 ## Guidelines for GitHub feature contributions